MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 She understand she did not want to have the same paralyzed life Escape to Buenos Aires with her boyfriend
 >
-> However, she will never go to Bueons Aires because Dublin stops her, the paralysis of the
+> However, she will never go to Bueons Aires because Dublin stops her, the paralysis of the family and city, she is not brave enoguh to leave everything and go away
+>
+> The dubliners are fragile, they want to escape but never do it
 ---
 > ^1^ _"I want to write a chapter of a moral history of my country"_
 > He percieved Dublin as the center of the **paralysis**, beacuse it is historycall stuck: